vazryag/piecutter-cli/README.md

 | Please, execute `generate bento` from the outside of your project root dir.
 This bug will be fixed in the next release!      |

 ### Generate a New API Route
-The `piecutter generate bento` command generates the file responsible to start the BentoML server, but without any API endpoint.
-You can use the command below to generate a new secured/unsecured API endpoint.
+After generating a `bento`, you need to generate at least one API endpoint to serve your model.

-    $ piecutter generate api-route predict [--secured / --no-secured]
+    $ piecutter generate api-route predict --no-secured

-Use `--secured` for generating a JWT secured API and `--no-secured` for an endpoint without any authentication strategy.
+The `generate api-route` command has two possible [required] flags:
++ `--secured` to generate a JWT-secured API endpoint (Piecutter also generates an auth token for you).
++ `--no-secured` to generate an API endpoint with no security implemented (anyone can reach the endpoint).

+*In the example above we've generated a new not-secured API route (endpoint) called `predict`*.

-In the <a href="https://github.com/g0nz4rth/piecutter-cli/tree/main/examples/diamonds-prices-regression" target="_blank">example/diamonds-prices-regression</a> project I've generated an unsecure API endpoint for inference.
+*In the <a href="https://github.com/g0nz4rth/piecutter-cli/tree/main/examples/diamonds-prices-regression" target="_blank">example/diamonds-prices-regression</a> project I've generated an unsecure API endpoint for inference*.